 1. Requesting a refund

-My take: This is actually pretty good!
 I like that it offers a fairly neutral empathy statement (“we understand circumstances change”) and that it gives a straightforward explanation for why our hypothetical company can’t offer a full refund.
-I also like that it solicits feedback for why the user is canceling.
+I also like that it solicits customer feedback on why the user is canceling.

 Given that I didn’t provide any instructions regarding tone, I’m impressed that it’s fairly informal in tone and not too stuffy about policy terms.
-I’d adjust this just to sound more like me, and change the complimentary close to something less business-formal.

-Prompt: A customer purchased shoes and doesn't like them, but they're outside the return window according to our policies.
+ChatGPT Prompt: A customer purchased shoes and doesn't like them, but they're outside the return window according to our policies.
 Write a message denying a return or a refund while expressing empathy for their situation.

-My take: My first impression is that the message is too long.
-The language is also a little stilted.
 Although we want to express regret that we’re not able to accept the return of a used item outside the return window, we don’t want to ask forgiveness for something that we’re not responsible for.

 Also, as a support professional, I tend to frame my responses as positively as possible, so I’d focus more on what can be done, like offering a discount or credit and providing help to find a better fit in the future, rather than on the negative of denying the return.

-Out of curiosity, I gave it the same prompt again, except this time I asked ChatGPT to write it in an informal, friendly tone:
+Out of curiosity, I gave it the same prompt again, except this time, I asked ChatGPT to write it in an informal, friendly tone:

-Overall, I prefer the tone of the first response over this one.
 For starters, the tone of the introductory paragraph in this second response is off in that it’s more flippant than empathetic.
-If I were the customer, I’d think the company didn’t care that I’m unhappy with the product I spent money on.
+If I were the customer, I’d think the company didn’t care that I was unhappy with the product I spent money on.

 3. Requesting a discount